 “Not everything that is faced can be changed, but nothing can be changed until it is faced.” – James Baldwin

 The words of James Baldwin, an inspiring novelist and activist for change, ring true in so many ways right now as we face global challenges and real opportunities to redesign the future.
-What the Covid-19 outbreak of 2020 has shown us so far in the UK is that change is undeniably needed: from the restructuring of our economies, the reduction of social inequalities, the expanded use of digital technology, to how we treat the environment.
+What the Covid-19 outbreak has shown us so far in the UK is that change is undeniably needed: from the restructuring of our economies, the reduction of social inequalities, the expanded use of digital technology, to how we treat the environment.
 And it is young people who are feeling this most strongly, the world over, and who must be given the power and the platform to lead the change.

-With this principle at its heart, today we launch the Future Voices digital space: a place for conversation, discussion and debate led by young people across the country on employment; the good, the bad and the ugly, spanning the past, present and future.
+With this principle at its heart, we launched the Future Voices digital space: a place for conversation, discussion and debate led by young people across the country on employment; the good, the bad and the ugly, spanning the past, present and future.
 This is a platform for young people to take hold of the conversation for themselves – to address the issues they see and experience in their daily lives and be given the tools to communicate these in whatever way they see appropriate.